Updated: Mar 18

 I like to call coriander the "prodigious" herb because for a tiny mild seed, it packs a large nutritional punch.
 Coriander is a culinary and medicinal herb.

 What is the difference between coriander and cilantro?

 If you plant coriander seeds pictured above, the plant that grows is cilantro (illustrated in the graphic below).
-Coriander and cilantro have very different flavors.
+Coriander and cilantro are staple healing herbs in the practice of Ayurveda and have very different flavors.
 Coriander has a very mild flavor, but cilantro has a very distinctive, strong flavor.
-Although their flavors differ, they share the same healing properties.
+Although the flavors differ, they share the same healing properties.

 How can we use coriander?

 Coriander is a wonderful herb because it is compatible with all body types, and it makes food taste great.
 As a medicinal herb, coriander can be used both internally and externally.
 Here is a short summary of the benefits of coriander:

 ☥ Increases digestion and absorption

 ☥ Helps heal exhaustion and fatigue, diarrhea, vomiting, dysentery (inflammation of lower